j-jamshidi/ONT_amp_phase/README.md

     * Indexes the amplicon-specific BAM file.
 5.  **Create BED File:** Generates a BED file (`${Episode}_coordinate.bed`) containing the amplicon coordinates for use by downstream tools.
 6.  **Run Clair3 Variant Calling (`run_clair3`):**
     * Executes Clair3 on the amplicon-specific BAM file and BED file against the reference genome.
+If needed, Clair3 settings can be adjusted in `run.sh` script.
     * Clair3 performs variant calling and optionally integrates WhatsHap for initial phasing within its output.
     * Intermediate Clair3 directories are removed.
     * The Clair3 output VCF is copied and indexed as `${Episode}.wf_snp.vcf.gz`.